 The estimated total cost for this project is $198 million.
 Funding for the project is being provided by the Province of B.C. ($76.7 million), Government of Canada ($66.6 million) and the District of North Vancouver ($54.7 million).

-- Keith Road/Seymour Parkway Interchange: Detailed Design - completion Summer 2018
+- Keith Road/Seymour Parkway Interchange: Construction starting Fall 2018 - Completion Fall 2021

 - Main Street/Dollarton Highway Interchange: Functional Design - completion Summer 2018

 Safety and mobility benefits for this project: